 On December 23, 2011, the FASB released Accounting Standards Update ("ASU") 2011-11, Balance Sheet (Topic 210): Disclosures about Offsetting Assets and Liabilities.
 Under this update, the Company will be required to disclose both gross information and net information about both instruments and transactions eligible for offset in the statement of financial position and transactions subject to an agreement similar to a master netting arrangement.
 The scope would include derivatives, sale and repurchase agreements and reverse sale and repurchase agreements and securities borrowing and securities lending arrangements.
 This disclosure is intended to enable financial statement users to understand the effect of such arrangements on the Company's financial position.
-The objective of this update is to support further convergence between U.S. GAAP and International Financial Reporting Standards ("IFRS").
-This update is effective for annual reporting periods beginning on or after January 1, 2013.
-This update is expected to result in additional disclosure.
+This update is effective for the Company for financial statements presented beginning in the first quarter of 2013.
+This update will result in additional disclosure but will have no impact on total assets, liabilities, stockholders' equity, or Net income (loss).